trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ---

-# Master Config File - Secrets
+## Deployment Configuration - Master Config File Secrets

 It is suggested not to keep any passwords and sensitive data in Master Config File as this file also describes platform configuration and can be potentially shared with external parties (ie. providers of maintenance/support services, during troubleshooting, etc.).